AtomLinter/linter-htmlhint/README.md

 $ apm install linter-htmlhint
 ```

+### .htmlhintrc
+This plugin will search for a htmlhint configuration file called `.htmlhintrc` and use that file if it exists anywhere in the directory tree.
+It will stop at the first `.htmlhintrc` file found.

 ### Development and Testing
 If you are developing or testing this plugin, it's easy to load using `apm link`